Essential oils and Yoga are great natural companions. They can truly enhance Yoga practice in different ways, depending on what the objective is.

 Essential Oil Blends

-You can easily mix to or three of the above oils to create your very own personal blend, using a few drops of each in a small bottle of carrier oil such as coconut or almond oil.
-Otherwise, you could choose some of the ready-made blends that promote relaxation and calm.
+You can easily mix to or three of the above oils to create your very own personal blend.
+Just use a few drops of each in a small bottle of carrier oil such as coconut or almond oil.
+Otherwise, choose a ready-made blend that promotes relaxation and calm.

 How To Use Essential Oils

-Generally speaking, it is better to use high-quality, organic essential oils wherever possible.
-Because of their extremely high concentration, only a few drops of oil are used at a time, diluted in a carrier oil or water.
+Generally speaking, it is better to use high-quality organic essential oils.
+Because of their high concentration, only a few drops of oil are used at a time, diluted in a carrier oil or water.

 Overall, just a few small drops are enough to allow essential oils to quickly reach our body via the skin or lungs.
-Once there, the resulting aromatherapy scents work their effects in subtle ways – both physical and mental.
+Once there, the oils work their effects in subtle ways – both physical and mental.